benswift/benswift.github.io/_talks/classics-to-colonialism.md

 ## implications? {#part-3}

+proved a number of "nice" mathematical properties of Euclidean rhythms

+some kite-flying about the relationship between said nice properties and the human cultural practices associated with musicmaking

+{% include slides/background-image.html image="images/talks/classics-to-colonialism/big-wow.gif" heading="musicologists:" %}

 not all widely-used rhythms in the world are Euclidean

-**⇒** low-dimensional interface (2 params, 3 at a stretch) for generating a wide range of interesting-sounding and culturally-significant rhythms

-{% include slides/background-image.html image="images/talks/classics-to-colonialism/big-wow.gif" heading="musicologists:" %}

 {% include slides/background-image.html image="images/talks/classics-to-colonialism/conspiracy.gif" heading="algorithmic composers:" %}

+here's a low-dimensional interface (2--3 parameter) for generating a wide range of interesting-sounding and culturally-significant rhythms to get people **dancing**

 {% include slides/impact.html %}
 <!-- musician -> simple interface -> cultural domain -->